cyrille-visser/FastHack-SQL/Student/Challenge01.md

 Wide World Importers has provided the following requirements and guidelines:

-1. Both WWI OLTP and data warehouse databases are to be migrated.
-1. Database migration for the OLTP database should be done online with minimum downtime.
+1. Database migration for the OLTP database can be done offline during one of the nightly maintenance windows.
-1. Database migration for the data warehouse can be done offline.
+1. If there are any migration blockers/remediation steps, document them with any suggested fixes.

 ## Success Criteria

-* Ensure AdventureWorks database is migrated, noting any blockers with suggestions for remediation.
+* Ensure AdventureWorks and Wide World Importers databases are migrated, noting any blockers with suggestions for remediation.
-* Complete offline migration of the Wide World Importers DW
-* Understand online migration requirement options of the Wide World Importers OLTP database and note any blockers.
 * Complete offline migration of the Wide World Importers OLTP database.